hseelawi/discord_bot/README.md

 ```

 The bot will:
-1. Check for birthdays in `birthdays.csv`
+1. Check for birthdays in the configured data source
 2. Send a GIF and AI-generated birthday message for each celebrant
 3. Automatically shut down after processing birthdays